The 50 Worst Ways to Lose Weight

 Eating Tons of Protein

 Cutting all your carbs in favor of meat, meat, and more meat might help you lose water weight in the short-term.
 But in the long-term, these kinds of diets aren’t actually any more effective at helping you drop pounds, says McDaniel.
 And after a while, you might start to really miss the occasional piece of bread.
 “That can leave you feeling deprived, which usually sets off a binge and restrict cycle that leaves you heavier than when you started,” she explains.
-To discover even more not-so-great things that happen when you overdo it on chicken, eggs, and beef, read up on these 7 Things That Happen When You Eat Too Much Protein.
+To discover even more not-so-great things that happen when you overdo it on chicken, eggs, and beef, read up on what happens when you eat too much protein.

 Working Out On An Empty Stomach